 We believe that the Bible provides thorough guidance and instruction for faith and life (II Timothy 3:16-17 II Pet.
 1:3).
 Therefore, our counseling is based upon scriptural principles rather than those of secular psychology or psychiatry.
-Our Chaplains are not trained or licensed as psychotherapists or mental health professionals.
+Our Chaplains are not trained or licensed as psychologists, psychotherapists or mental health professionals.
 Nor should they be expected to follow the methods of such specialists.
-Instead Aletheia Bible Fellowship trains our Chaplains over a 5 year proprietary course to give sound Biblical guidance in problem solving real world problems.
+We counsel in our ministerial capacity as members of the clergy at Aletheia Bible Fellowship (under ORS 675.090.G).
+The eldership of ABF trains our Chaplains over a 5 year proprietary course to give sound Biblical guidance in problem solving real world problems.

 We provide counseling as to the spiritual nature of life and how it affects all other things.
 If you have significant legal, financial, medical or other technical questions, you should seek advice from an independent professional in those technical fields.
 Our Chaplains will cooperate with such advisors and help you to consider their counsel in light of scriptural principles.

 Although the Insight Program is a proprietary program and its teachings and requirements are primarily based on the Bible and the teaching of ABF’s Eldership, it draws heavily on the works of Jay Adams and his work in Biblical Counseling.
 We encourage our clients to read his works as a precursor to better understanding our Directive Method.

 Confidentiality is an important aspect of the counseling process and we will use appropriate discretion regarding the information you entrust to us.
 There are situations, however, in which it may be necessary for us to share certain information with others such as:

 1. When a counselor is uncertain about how to address a particular problem and needs to seek advice from another Pastor or Chaplain.

 2. When there is a concern that someone may be harmed unless others intervene.

 3. When abuse or another crime must be reported to the authorities.